 Our fellowship curriculum focuses on clinical rotations and patient care.
-We provide obstetric anesthesia services for 6,500-7,000 women who deliver in Forsyth County, North Carolina; approximately one half of our patients are admitted to the high risk service of Wake Forest Maternal Fetal Medicine which serves as the tertiary obstetric referral center for the western half of North Carolina.
+We provide obstetric anesthesia services for approximately 3,500 women in our state of the art, newly designed Birth Center on the main campus of the Wake Forest Baptist Hospital.
+Patients are cared for by the high-risk service of Wake Forest Obstetrics and Maternal-Fetal Medicine which serves as a tertiary obstetric referral center for the western half of North Carolina.

 Why Train at Wake Forest?